loftux/homebridge-teslafi/docs/dashboard.md

 The above is what's been tested and works, but you can experiment with different settings.
 Fore more details, check [Homebridge Camera FFmpeg](https://github.com/Sunoo/homebridge-camera-ffmpeg).

-## Issues with generating the image
+## Issues with generating the image  - Version 1.2.0 and earlier

 Normally chromium headless is installed using puppeteer (as part of dependency in node-html-to-image) in node_modules.
 If the image is created once you have configured the path, all is fine.